venkat0791/pccc/README.md

 ## Example

-The following command runs a simulation to evaluate the bit error rate (BER) and block error rate (BLER) of the LTE PCCC for a block size of 1536 bits, with Log-MAP decoding and 8 decoding iterations.
+The following command runs a simulation to evaluate the bit error rate (BER) and block error rate (BLER) of the LTE PCCC for a block size of 1536 bits, with Log-MAP decoding and 8 turbo iterations.
 The signal-to-noise ratio (Es/N0) ranges from -5 dB to -4 dB in 0.1 dB steps.
 Results are saved to a file named results1536.json (some parameters are left at their default values).

 ```console
 $ ./target/release/pccc -i 1536 -a LogMAP -t 8 -r -5.0 -p 0.1 -s 11 -f results1536.json
 ```

-The results obtained from a simulation with the above parameters are tabulated below:
+For reference, the BER and BLER from a simulation with the above parameters are tabulated below:

  | Es/N0 (dB) |    BER    |    BLER    |
  |:----------:|:---------:|:----------:|